JanssenProject/jans/docs/janssen-server/auth-server/scopes/README.md

 If `allow_spontaneous_scopes=true` and `spontaneous_scopes` regular expression has match then spontaneous scope is persisted and allowed to be handled as usual scope.
 Spontaneous scope has lifetime and is cleaned up from persistence when expired (and thus not available anymore).
 Configuration property `spontaneousScopeLifetime` specifies lifetime in seconds.

-In addition there is spontaneous scope interception scripts which give additional flexibility.
+In addition there are spontaneous scope interception scripts which give additional flexibility.
 The sample spontaneous scope script is [available here](./../../../script-catalog/spontaneous_scope/spontaneous-scope/spontaneous_scope.py).

 #### UMA Spontaneous scopes